bharatibelwalkar/Cinephile-s-SLackathon-Project2022/README.md

 # SLackathon-Project2022
-As a student in the PGP in Data Science, this repository is for my SimpliLearn Hackthon.
+As a student of PGP in Data Science, this repository is for my SimpliLearn Hackthon.